COVID-19 Update 2/15/2022. Learn More. Our Team is fully boosted!

 Our mouth houses billions of bacteria every day.
 Bacteria tend to build up as plaque, cavities, and gingivitis.
 All of which can lead to periodontal disease.
 Practicing good oral hygiene is crucial for a healthy smile.
-Patients must ensure to brush after their meals, use antibacterial mouthwashes, and floss once a day to ward off disease-causing bacteria from reproducing in the mouth.
+Patients must ensure that they brush after their meals, use antibacterial mouthwashes, and floss at least once a day to ward off disease-causing bacteria from reproducing in the mouth.

 Dental decay could have several contributing factors as the mouth is known to host bacteria in the form of plaque, tartar, etc. Bacteria tend to feed on sugar from leftover food and drinks.
 The resulting waste is left behind over the surface of the enamel in the form of dental plaque.
 Plaque released from bacteria also produces substances that irritate the gums, making the surface toxic.
-This has the possible chance to lead it to gingivitis or periodontal disease.
+This has the possibility of leading to gingivitis or periodontal disease.

-An easy and effective way to remove plaque and decay from teeth surface is to brush and floss them every day.
+An easy and effective way to remove plaque and decay from teeth' surfaces is to brush and floss them every day.
 Regular brushing can remove plaque and other food debris.
-Using a fluoride toothpaste is always recommended with a soft-bristle toothbrush.
-Patients can also use dental floss to remove plaque between teeth and to reach corners where a toothbrush can't reach.
+Using fluoride toothpaste is always recommended with a soft-bristle toothbrush.
+Patients can also use dental floss to remove plaque between teeth and to reach corners where a toothbrush can't.

 Effective brushing and flossing technique

-In addition to daily brushing and flossing, a mouth rinse can help get rid of any bas stench that may be stopping you from smiling out wide.
-Antimicrobial mouthwashes reduces bacteria and any plaque activity.
-Fluoride mouth rinses can eliminates and prevents tooth decay.
+In addition to daily brushing and flossing, a mouth rinse can help get rid of any bad stench that may be stopping you from using your voice.
+Antimicrobial mouthwashes reduce bacteria and plaque activity.
+Fluoride mouth rinses can eliminate and prevent tooth decay.

-Apart from your routine dental hygiene strategies, it is also recommended to visit the dentist’s office in every six months for dental cleanings and examinations.
-Visit Arden Dental Center, Bloomingdale.
+Apart from your routine dental hygiene strategies, it is also recommended to visit the dentist’s office every six months for dental cleanings and examinations.
+Visit Dr. Lu, our best dentist in Bloomingdale.
 Call us at (630) 529 0303 or schedule an appointment online, today.